-Abba was named to Best Lawyers 2018 for Corporate Law and Securities Regulation.
+Abba was named to Best Lawyers 2019 for Securities Regulation and Corporate Law.

 Abba is a member of the Firm's Securities and Business Law Practices.
 After law school, Abba joined the staff of the U.S. Securities and Exchange Commission in Washington, D.C., where he became a senior attorney in the Division of Corporation Finance.
 From 1980 to 1983, when he joined the Firm, Abba was associated with the Wall Street law firm of Cahill, Gordon & Reindel in New York.

 Abba is active in a variety of areas in the law.
 Abba's business law practice includes corporate and securities law, M&A, venture capital, and intellectual property.
 He is counsel to public and private entities, consisting of both larger corporations as well as emerging or developing businesses.
 His experience includes capital formation and private placements; mergers and acquisitions; corporate and commercial financing; and general legal and business consulting.
 Abba's practice has focused on technology, biotech, intellectual property, and he represents venture capital funds as well as private investors.

 Having participated as a panelist in various legal seminars on securities law and commercial financing, Abba has authored a number of publications on those subjects in journals such as the University of Baltimore Law Review; The Forum Law Journal; Maryland Institute for Continuing Professional Education of Lawyers (MICPEL); The American Bar Association (ABA); National Business Institute; Bowne Digest for Corporate and Securities Lawyers; Aspen Law & Business Journal; Maryland Business Law Watch; The Daily Record and The Maryland Bar Journal.